marafiq/adnanrafiq/blog/2023-10-22-develop-intuitive-understanding-of-middleware-in-asp-net8/index.md

 ## Build your own Middleware Pipeline Using the ASP.NET 8 Approach

 Copy the below code in a console application and run it.
+It would be best if you debug it to understand the flow.
 It builds a custom middleware pipeline, which behaves exactly like the ASP.NET 8 pipeline.

 ```csharp title="Build your own Middleware Pipeline"